Instructor-Led vs. E-Learning: Which Training Method Is Better?

 - Instructors can meet with employees at work to provide hands-on training and coaching.

-- Live gatherings can enhance employees’ sense of social connection.
+- Live gatherings can enhance employees’ sense of belonging and social connection.

 Disadvantages of instructor-led training